josuepedru/lfm_test/README.md

 - `factors`: A dataframe containing factor returns with a Date column.
 - `characteristic`: Optional dataframe containing asset characteristics with a Date and Portfolio column.
 - `model`: Regression model to use.
 Options are "cross-section" and "fama-macbeth".
 Default is "cross-section".
 - `char.only`: If TRUE, only uses characteristics in the regression.
-Default is TRUE.
+Default is FALSE.
 - `startdate`: Optional start date for the analysis.
 - `enddate`: Optional end date for the analysis.
 - `sd`: Standard deviation method.
 Options are "standard" and "neweywest".
 Default is "standard".